Counselling Is For Everyone

-Many people hold misconceptions about counselling services.
-They believe that it is self-indulgent, needless, or only for people with ‘serious’ mental health issues.
-In reality, counselling can have huge benefits for everyone, it’s preventative and can be an important investment in your mental wellbeing.
+Many people hold misconceptions about being in therapy – that it’s a waste of time, a sign of weakness or it’s only for people with ‘serious’ mental health issues.
+In reality, counselling can have huge benefits for everyone, it’s preventative and can be an important investment in your emotional and mental wellbeing.

 It takes a lot of courage and self-awareness to recognise that your life is not how you want it to be or your hopes and dreams haven’t been fulfilled.
 Some need counselling in response to childhood trauma, relationships issues or unexpected changes in their lives, while others seek self-exploration and want to learn new tools and techniques for personal growth.

 Life changing events can trigger strong emotional responses such as: pain, regret, anger, fear, shame, helplessness, resentment, relief, guilt or sadness.

 With the help of counselling, you can rebuild your life, change the way you think and response to things differently.
 By becoming aware of how you are handling life’s pressures and turning points, rather than look to the past with regret, you can discover new ways to deal with your circumstances.

 How often do family and friends give you completely honest feedback?
 Their immediate reaction is either minimise your problems or concerns, ignore them or skirt around the issues, because it’s not their place to tell you the truth.
 They are too emotionally connected to you to be objective and their views can also be coloured by their own experience.